niente010/MDEF_website/docs/project/jaleo.md

 This vision also requires care and attention, creating a magical tension between what the artifact could or could not become.

 ## **People & Spaces**
-The project emerged from and thrived thanks to a vibrant group of people who organically came together during our research.
-We started by connecting with sound experimenting communities and artists in Barcelona: we visited their spaces and studios, attended their performances, jammed together, grabbed coffees, and simply shared our experiences.
+The project emerged from and thrived thanks to a ==vibrant group of people== who organically came together during our research.
+We started by connecting with ==sound experimenting communities and artists== in Barcelona: we visited their spaces and studios, attended their performances, jammed together, grabbed coffees, and simply shared our experiences.

-It was amazing to see how willing and open these individuals were to share their perspectives, stories, spaces, and knowledge with us.
+It was amazing to see how ==willing and open these individuals were to share their perspectives, stories, spaces, and knowledge with us==.
 The best part for me was that all these relationships developed very spontaneously, only driven by a shared passion for experimenting with soundscapes.
 Some connections even happened randomly, but eventually formed a solid group without which this project would never have been possible.

 All of these people were incredible inspirations, and some eventually actively collaborated in our project development and performance.